-This report assesses the impact of ATN on the state economy and the benefits generated for taxpayers.
+This report assesses the impact of ATN as a whole on the state economy and the benefits generated for taxpayers.
 The approach is twofold.
 We begin with an economic impact analysis of ATN on the Alabama economy.
 To derive results, we rely on a specialized Multi-Regional Social Accounting Matrix (MR-SAM) model to calculate the added income created in the Alabama economy as a result of increased consumer spending and the training, technical assistance, and engineering services ATN provides.
-Results of the economic impact analysis are broken out according to the following impacts: 1) impact of
+Results of the economic impact analysis are broken out according to the following impacts: 1) impact of ATN's operations spending and 2) impact of businesses supported.